Shawn Adewoye: Club career

 Adewoye is a youth product of the academies of KESK Leopoldsburg and Genk.
-Beginning his senior career with the reserves of Genk, he transferred to the Dutch club Waalwijk on 31 January 2021.
+Beginning his senior career with the reserves of Genk, he transferred to the Dutch club RKC Waalwijk on 31 January 2021.
 He made his professional debut with Waalwijk in a 2–0 Eredivisie loss to Sparta Rotterdam on 13 March 2021.

+On 19 July 2024, Adewoye signed a two-year contract with Fortuna Sittard.

 International career

 Adewoye was born in Belgium to a Nigerian father, and a Belgian mother of Italian descent.
 He is a youth international for Belgium, having represented the Belgium U15s, U16s, Belgium U17s, Belgium U18s, and U19s.